sarthak268/Aarogya-Application/README.md

 # Aarogya Application

-This is a website designed for providing basic health facilities by introducing the availaibility to chat with doctors.
+This is an application (web and android) designed for providing basic health facilities by introducing the availaibility to chat with doctors.
 Also, it involves making the information of spreading diseases in the society by making dynamic heatmaps marking the spread of a disease upon the authentic validation by expert doctors, so as to benefit people in getting awareness, as well as the government in taking necessary measures as and when required.

+These applications uses HYPERTRACK API to make heat maps depicting what diseases are prevalent in an area.
+This can be used for govt. officials for tracking any epidemic and taking relevant steps and can also be useful for speading awareness and preventing people from catching deadly diseases.

 ## Requirements:
 1. Python (2/3)
 2. Flask
 3. Android Studio